 By rallying together, we can help support mental health and addictions at IWK Health.
 Each step you take in this year's RBC Race for the Kids will make a big difference in the lives of Maritime children.

 Register today and invite friends and family to join the fun throughout the Maritimes.

 Runners signed up

-Between now and October 17, 2021, all funds raised will help support the urgent priority care needs of the mental health and addictions program at the IWK.
+Between October 14-15, 2023, all funds raised will help support the urgent priority care needs of the mental health and addictions program the IWK Health.

 Registration is simple!
 Register below and set-up your virtual participant fundraising page.
 Participants can fundraise individually or as part of a team!

 RBC Race for the Kids, supporting youth charities around the world

 Over the past decade, the RBC Race for the Kids series has grown to include 25+ charitable events raising more than $82 million CAD for local charity partners.